-Join our growing SoC Hub team at Tampere University!
-We are now looking for several research assistants to work with us during the summer 2023.
+Join our growing team at Tampere University!
+We are now looking for several research assistants to work with us during the summer 2024.

-SoC Hub includes several teams handling all aspects of System-on-Chip design: specification, development tools, RTL design, verification, SW architecture and tools, physical design and sample testing of chips fabricated in leading foundries.
-This includes system architecture definition, use case base verification as well as dedicated module developments such as ML/AI, security, interconnect, RISC-V architectures as examples.
+The SoC Hub team handles all aspects of System-on-Chip design: specification, automation tools, RTL design, verification, SW architecture and tools, physical design and sample testing of chips fabricated in leading foundries.
+This includes handling of system topics like memory architectures, system throughput, use case base verification as well as dedicated module developments such as ML/AI, security, interconnect, RISC-V architectures as examples.

-We are looking for enthusiastic, hard-working and motivated Research Assistants with BSc or MSc degree to work for SoC Hub.
+We are looking for enthusiastic, hard-working and motivated Research Assistants with BSc degree to work for SoC Hub.
 The interns will be supervised by our researchers and staff.

 SoC functionality is captured in RTL abstraction in Verilog and VHDL source code.
-The functionality is verified in test benches that have designs of their own.
+The functionality is verified in simulation and FPGA prototyping.
 SoC Hub searches HW designers capable to contribute SoC IP development and integration activities such as RISC-V CPUs, deep-learning accelerators, video encoders, SoC platform peripherals, memory controllers, off-chip protocol stack IPs and Network-on-Chip interconnects.
 Needed competences are interest in modern SoC hardware development and skills on RTL development.
 The actual tasks will be adjusted according to the applicant’s competence and interests.

 Position 3: ASIC Physical design

-Due to SoC-hub focus on ASIC chips, the ASIC physical design is one of the key skills needed.
+The focus of SoC Hub is on ASIC chips, and therefore ASIC physical design is one of the key skills needed.
 Physical design tasks include netlist synthesis, Design-For-Test (DFT), Static Timing Analysis (STA), Formal Verification (FV), Placement, Routing and Design Rule Checking (DRC).
 The work is done with state-of-the-art ASIC technology libraries and design automation tools, Cadence Genus and Cadence Innovus.

 Position 4: IP-Xact, Kamel and Chisel code generators for hardware